sanginiv11/Hello-World-and-Calculator-program/README.md

 Algorithm:
 - HELLO WORLD PRG
-1.Start the program.
+1. Start the program.
-2.Include the necessary header for input/output (iostream).
+2. Include the necessary header for input/output (iostream).
-3.Begin the main function.
+3. Begin the main function.
-4.Print "Hello World" to the screen.
+4. Print "Hello World" to the screen.
-5.End the main function and terminate the program
+5. End the main function and terminate the program
 - CALC PRG.
-1.Start the program.
+1. Start the program.
-2.Declare three integer variables: num1, num2, and sum (initialize sum to 0).
+2. Declare three integer variables: num1, num2, and sum (initialize sum to 0).
-3.Display "Enter first number:" and take input for num1.
+3. Display "Enter first number:" and take input for num1.
-4.Display "Enter second number:" and take input for num2.
+4. Display "Enter second number:" and take input for num2.
-5.Calculate the sum of num1 and num2, and store the result in sum.
+5. Calculate the sum of num1 and num2, and store the result in sum.
-6.Display "Sum of given numbers = " followed by the value of sum.
+6. Display "Sum of given numbers = " followed by the value of sum.
-7.End the program.
+7. End the program.

 Theory :
 - "Hello World" is printed on the screen by the provided C++ code.